sakoki/Genomic-Lab/Assignment_1_Sasagawa.Koki-master/lab1_notebook.md

 Find the protein B0213.10 by opening the C.elegan protein.fa file.
 Then search for the protein by typing /B0213.10.

-Find the protein amino acid length by typing to the commandline:
+Find the protein amino acid length by typing to the command-line:

     cat B0213.10.fa | wc -m